 About the seminar

 GENESYS, the GENeral Engineering SYStem, was commissioned by the Ministry of Public Building and Works in 1968.
 It was a way of writing and using engineering software that worked, without change, across all major mainframes of the day, something that unfortunately could not be said for software written in the various dialects of FORTRAN available then.
 The ministry also commissioned the establishment of the GENESYS Centre which opened in 1972 and was charged with promoting, teaching, developing and expanding the applications that ran under the system.
 The speaker was chief programmer of the team that built the central system.
-The seminar explores what the system was like, what its influences were, how it came to be commissioned and how it was built.
-The story begins in 1965 in 21 Portland Place ....
+The seminar is the first of two, the second being next season, and explores what the system was like, what its influences were and how it came to be commissioned.

 About the speaker